 What is a High BAC for a DUI?

-In Pennsylvania, a blood alcohol level of at least .08% is considered above the legal limit.
-However, most judges and prosecutors consider a blood alcohol level above .16% to be a high BAC.
+In Pennsylvania, a .08 BAC is considered above the legal BAC limit.
+However, most judges and prosecutors consider a blood alcohol level above .16% to be a high BAC DUI.

 Should I Get a Lawyer for My First DUI?

 Yes.
-A common question I receive from clients is: Should I get a lawyer for DUI?
-I always recommend hiring a DUI attorney.
-Furthermore, I am among the most knowledgeable Pennsylvania DUI lawyers in the area.
-I will immediately analyze your case and determine the following:
+A common question from clients is: Should I get a lawyer for DUI?
+I always recommend hiring a DUI attorney because a paid lawyer will give you the best chance of avoiding jail and losing your license.

 PA DUI Mandatory Minimum